westland-valhalla/retired-warrior/README.md

 To log into her dad's computer she uses the ssh command. ssh is just a program that establishes a secure (encrypted) shell connection between two computers.
 She executes ```ssh alex@192.168.1.27``` at [1:27](https://youtu.be/W76o_iG7Y7g?t=87).
 And begins using the ssh program, it looks almost the same as her own shell to be convenient.
 Even though little changes on her screen she is in a full screen program, and once she is authenticated her shell prompt changes to that of the remote system.
 It goes from ```pi@calebpi ~ $``` to ```[]~$[]```.

-A shell prompt the thing that indicates that you are free to type commands.
+A shell prompt is the thing that indicates that you are free to type commands.
 Her dad's shell prompt is broken, he messed up with whatever was supposed to go in between those square brackets, it maybe that he is using fonts that the Raspberry PI does not have, or some mess like that.
-My prompt as I write this is ```[user@computer warrior]$``` that means username is user, my computer's network name is computer, and and the directory I am in is warrior.
+My prompt as I write this is ```[user@computer warrior]$``` that means username is user, my computer's network name is computer, and the directory I am in is warrior.

 The dollar sign ```$``` indicates that I, alex, and pi are normal users.
 You can escalate your system privileges to become a system administrator where you can read or delete other user's files, on most systems the dollar sign would then change to the pound sign ```#```, to indicate that care must be taken as you are in special privileges mode, often called [root](http://www.catb.org/~esr/jargon/html/R/root.html).

 There is a wee bit of jargon here, but don't worry.
-ESR is managing a jargon file you can read at http://www.catb.org/~esr/jargon/html/go01.html he has a cool [HOWTO](http://www.catb.org/~esr/faqs/hacker-howto.html) on hackers from which I quote below:
+ESR is managing a jargon file you can read at [http://www.catb.org/~esr/jargon/html/go01.html](http://www.catb.org/~esr/jargon/html/go01.html) and he has a cool [HOWTO](http://www.catb.org/~esr/faqs/hacker-howto.html) on hackers from which I quote below:

 "__What Is a Hacker?__